flux-framework/flux-operator/docs/deployment/aws.md

 The biggest factor of whether your mount will work (with permission to read and write) is determined by the S3 storage policy and rules.
 For testing, we were irresponsible and made the bucket public, but you likely don't want to do that.
-Next, get pods - you'll see the containers creating and then running - first the cert-generator and then the MiniCluster pods:
+Next, get pods - you'll see the containers creating and then running:

 ```bash
 $ kubectl get -n flux-operator pods